7–10 minutes

 Terrace

 I think this is as close as it gets to keeping the silver brigade happy in Fenwick.
-Gone are the multiple cafes of old (Johann’s et al), and Terrace offers mince and dumplings, fish and chips, and ham and please pudding stotties.
+Gone are the multiple cafes of old (Johann’s et al), and Terrace offers mince and dumplings, fish and chips, and ham and pease pudding stotties.
 It’s a bit more modern than its outgoing counterparts — also find avo on toast, or a katsu chicken, but it’s gotta be sadly, the least inspiring of all of the current Fenwick dining options.
 That is except for…

 What to order: whatever nana wants, carvery?